microsoft/azurelinux-tutorials/docs/getting_started/default_images.md

 ## Tutorial: Build a Default VHD or VHDX

 The toolkit ships with several image configurations.
-These can be build using the tools outside the core repo.
+These can be built using the tools outside the core repo.

 ### Build VHD or VHDX